Contents

 St. Peter's Basilica Facts

-3. Emperor Nero Ordered St. Peter’s Execution
+3. Emperor Nero ordered St. Peter’s execution

 Historical literature shows that St. Peter was killed on the order of Emperor Nero during the Great Fire of Rome in AD64.
 Emperor Nero blamed Christians for the fire, and St. Peter was sentenced to Crucifixion.
 The Saint wished to be crucified with his head down as he felt unworthy to be crucified the same way as Christ.
 When Constantine I decided to build a temple for St. Peter, he chose the exact place where St. Peter was crucified and buried.